LeMahieu, Yankees torment Twins again, 10-4 in ALDS opener | New Country 923

 LeMahieu, Yankees torment Twins again, 10-4 in ALDS opener

-Aaron Judge made two diving catches in right field as the AL East champions handed Minnesota its major league-record 14th consecutive playoff defeat — 11 of them to the Yankees since 2004.
+Aaron Judge made two diving catches in right field to help the AL East champions hand Minnesota its major league-record 14th consecutive playoff defeat — 11 of them to the Yankees since 2004.
 The second grab thwarted a potential rally and left grateful reliever Zack Britton with both hands on his head to end the top of the seventh, when the Twins were still within striking distance.

+“That was huge,” Judge said.
+“This is the postseason — you’ve got to make those plays.”

 But in the 14th postseason meeting of 100-win teams, it was more of the same Yankees dominance against the Twins — even though many of Minnesota’s players and coaches weren’t around for most of it.

+“We’re not out of it by any stretch of the imagination, but we need to show up tomorrow and hopefully turn those solo homers into maybe three-run homers and we’d be in this,” first baseman C.J.
+Cron said.
+“It’s going to be a tough series.
+We knew that coming in.”

+Jorge Polanco, Nelson Cruz and Miguel Sanó homered for the Twins, hurt by eight walks in a game that took 4 hours, 15 minutes.

-Minnesota, the AL Central champion for the first time in nine years, was hurt by eight walks and hasn’t won a playoff game since Johan Santana beat Hall of Famer Mike Mussina 2-0 in the 2004 Division Series opener at Yankee Stadium.
-The Boston Red Sox also lost 13 straight postseason games, from 1986-95.
+Minnesota, the AL Central champion, hasn’t won a playoff game since Johan Santana beat Hall of Famer Mike Mussina 2-0 in the 2004 Division Series opener at Yankee Stadium.
+Boston also lost 13 straight postseason games, from 1986-95.

+“We had some good swings.
+We had our moments.
+Just by chance, there was no one on base when we popped a few balls over the fence,” manager Rocco Baldelli said after his first playoff game as bench boss.

 Sanó sliced a solo homer in the sixth off winner Tommy Kahnle, who retired cleanup batter Eddie Rosario with two on to end the fifth.

-LeMahieu launched his first postseason home run in the sixth, and Gardner also hit a solo drive off rookie Cody Stashak, who was born in nearby New Jersey and went to college at St. John’s in New York City.
+LeMahieu launched his first postseason home run in the sixth, and Gardner also hit a solo drive off rookie Cody Stashak.

 LeMahieu, who dropped an easy popup at first base early in the game, made it 10-4 in the seventh when the leadoff man laced a three-run double off Kyle Gibson for his third hit.
-The three-time All-Star and 2016 NL batting champ clapped at second base as fans in the sellout crowd of 49,233 chanted “MVP!
-MVP!” for LeMahieu, who left Colorado to sign a $24 million, two-year contract with the Yankees as a free agent last offseason.
+Fans in the sellout crowd of 49,233 chanted “MVP!
+MVP!” for the three-time All-Star and 2016 NL batting champ, who left Colorado to sign a $24 million, two-year contract with the Yankees last offseason.

-“Can’t wait to be here tomorrow and do it again,” LeMahieu said.
+“It’s like my worst nightmare, dropping a popup like that,” LeMahieu said.
+“I think in the playoffs, you’ve just got to kind of turn the page real quick, and the next big play is coming up.”

 New York was down 2-0 before scoring three runs in the third against starter José Berríos.
 Edwin Encarnación knocked in one with his second double of the night, and two more scored when the Twins were unable to turn a potential inning-ending double play on Torres with the bases loaded.

-Polanco hit a tying single on the ninth pitch of his at-bat with two outs in the fifth to chase Yankees starter James Paxton from his postseason debut.
+Polanco hit a tying single with two outs in the fifth to chase Yankees starter James Paxton from his postseason debut.

-Riddled by injuries all year, the Yankees had 30 players make a combined 39 trips to the injured list — both big league records.
-Still, they rolled to 103 wins and their first AL East title since 2012.

-Before the postseason opener, New York reveled in its resilience and depth, showing an out-of-the-ordinary video montage on the giant scoreboard of star players getting hurt and later coming back — sandwiched around big contributions from their many unheralded replacements.

 It took all of two batters and nine pitches for someone to hit a home run, when Polanco took Paxton deep.
 Cruz cleared the short right field porch with his 17th postseason homer in the third to make it 2-0.